codemancers/rapidfire/README.md

 ## TODO
-1. Provide a way for admin to see survey results
-2. Add ability to sort questions, so that order is preserved.
+1. Add ability to sort questions, so that order is preserved.
+2. Add multi tenant support.
+3. Rename question-groups to surveys, and change routes accordingly.

 ## Contributing